Bede people: Occupation

 The majority of the Bedes live on snake related trading, such as snake charming (training), snake catching, snake selling, etc. They also sell lucky heathers and herbal medicines, which they claim have magical properties.
+They utilize wild plants, herbs, and roots as herbal treatments and heavily incorporate rituals such as incantations and charms in their healing practices.
+The Bede are known for their expertise in treating children, as well as providing relief for ailments like rheumatism and toothache, often using herbal ointments.
 Bedes' other occupations are in the entertainment services (e.g. monkey shows, magic shows) and petty trading.
 Many villagers believe in the magical powers of the gypsies.
 They can make evil spirits leave someone's body according to magical powers.
-Some of them beg on the busy streets of big cities like Dhaka, Chittagong, Khulna.